PDPA Regulations For Businesses In Singapore

 4: Access and correction

-Like requests for access to data subjects, people are entitled to inquire which data the company holds or controls.
+Like requests for access to data subjects, people are entitled to inquire about which data the company holds or controls.
 They may also ask for information on how the data was used or published in the past year.

 Organizations are legally obliged to comply with these demands and correct any mistakes or omissions until it is appropriate not to do so.